nuagenetworks/nuage-metroae/CONTRIBUTING.md

 cd metro-fork/
 git checkout dev
 ```
 3. Develop and test all proposed contributions on the appropriate hypervisors in the `metro-fork` directory.
 If you choose not to provide support for one or more supported hypervisors, you must provide graceful error handling for those types.
+Testing includes running the program `flake8` over all Python files.
+The only exception to the flake8 rules that we accept is E501, line length.
+For example: `flake8 --ignore=E501`.

 4. If you require any new User Input Variables:
     * Extend the MetroAG variable files with sensible example values:<br> `build_vars.yml` and `user_creds.yml`.